Ernest Soares

-Origins
+Early life

-Soares was the son of José Luís Xavier Soares, a Liverpool merchant of Indian origin tracing his roots to Ucassaim, Goa in Portuguese India and Hannah Hollingsworth of Liverpool.

-Prior to conversion to Christianity the family were Gaud Saraswat Brahmins with the surname Gaitonde.
+Soares was the son of José Luís Xavier Soares, a Liverpool merchant, tracing his roots to Ucassaim, Portuguese Goa and Hannah Hollingsworth of Liverpool.
+Prior to conversion to Roman Catholicism, the family were Gaud Saraswat Brahmins (GSB) with the surname Gaitonde.

 Career

 He was educated at St John's College, Cambridge, where he read law.
 He was a partner in Allen, Prestage and Soares, solicitors, of Manchester.
 In 1900 he was elected to the House of Commons for Barnstaple, and rented Upcott House, where he was resident in 1901, a large white stucco Georgian mansion one mile from the centre of Barnstaple and a prominent landmark for the voters and inhabitants of that town, from Sir William Robert Williams, 3rd Baronet of nearby Heanton Court.
 He served in the Liberal administration of H. H. Asquith as a Junior Lord of the Treasury from 1910 to 1911.
 The latter year failing health forced him to resign this post and his seat in the House of Commons.
 He was knighted the same year.